Mary-Mbugua/exercise2/demo1.md

 Date: Tuesday the 7th of May 2024.

-1. git clone “Pavel robotic toothbrush1” to “Pavel automated toothbrush”.
+1. git clone

-2. pwd “2Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.”
-(I know, we are getting more absurd.)
+2. pwd

 3. ls